metamn/meta-layout/README.md

 This way when you see a <code>figure</code> in the HTML code you'll immediately know where to look for the associated code.

-##### 4. Layouts
+#### 4. Layouts

-Once we have all set up for representing all elements collected into pages flowing through templates what's left is to lay out a proper structure, or layout for our site.
+Now we have all elements collected into pages flowing through templates.
+What's left is to arrange the elements.

 Maybe we will have a full page layout, a sliding menu, a responsive grid, or different layers stacked upon each other.
-All the code positioning the elements should be handled by this folder.
+All the code positioning the elements should be handled by the Layout folder.

 This way we have separated two concerns: Elements describe the look, Layouts describe how they are arranged.